Liuqian0501/Note/Docker/get-started/Orientation and Setup.md

+# Part 1: Orientation and Setup

-# A brief explanation of containers
+## A brief explanation of containers
    - An **image** is a lightweight, stand-alone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.